-- Toxic Free Kids Act – Passed the Toxic Free Kids Act in the Minnesota House requiring manufacturers to disclose if the products they sell in Minnesota contain the most toxic chemicals known to affect the health of children.
+- Passed the Toxic Free Kids Act in the Minnesota Senate requiring manufacturers to disclose if the products they sell in Minnesota contain the specific toxic chemicals known to affect the health of children.
 Unfortunately, the conference committee removed the provision from the final Omnibus Environment bill.
 We will continue the fight next year.

 Invest in Minnesota’s Great Outdoors